 Stripe:

-- Developer-friendly
+- Developer-friendly with excellent documentation

-- Supports subscriptions, one-time payments, invoicing
+- Supports subscriptions, one-time payments, invoicing, connect (marketplaces)

-- 2.9% + 30¢ per transaction
+- 2.9% + 30¢ CAD per transaction in Canada

-- Best for: Custom implementations, subscriptions, marketplaces
+- Best for: Custom implementations, subscriptions, SaaS, marketplaces

 PayPal:

-- Widely recognized by consumers
+- Widely recognized by consumers (increases trust)

-- Offers buyer protection
+- Offers buyer protection (customer peace of mind)

-- Can accept PayPal balance payments
+- Can accept PayPal balance payments (no card needed)

-- ~2.9% + 30¢ per transaction
+- 2.9% + 30¢ CAD per transaction

-- Best for: Consumer trust, international payments
+- Best for: Consumer trust, international payments, established brand recognition

 Square: